 - 5.1 The Council has a responsibility for conducting, at least annually, a review of the effectiveness of its governance framework.
 This review is informed by the work of the Executive Officer Team, senior managers and the internal auditors who have a responsibility for the development and maintenance of the governance environment.
 Comments made by external auditors and other agencies and inspectorates are also taken into account. - 5.2 The Council is responsible for ensuring that its financial management is adequate and effective and that there is a sound system of internal control that is regularly reviewed.
 As such, it agrees the Financial Regulations, which form an integral part of the Corporate Rules.
 It also approves and sets the Annual Budget, which provides the framework for budget setting and good budgetary control. - 5.3 The Strategic Policy & Resources Committee receives regular financial monitoring information as part of the budgetary control framework. - 5.4 The Scrutiny Committee and the Strategic Policy & Resources Committee perform the overview and scrutiny role in relation to all matters pertaining to the governance of the Council, including review of the Corporate Rules, its political arrangements and rules of procedure.
-The Audit Committee approves the annual audit plan and receives the annual audit report. - 5.5 Internal Audit completed and issued 24 planned audits during the period covered by this statement. - 5.6 The Council's Corporate Governance arrangements include clearly defined roles and responsibilities for all Chief Officers and statutory officers, including the Chief Executive, the Chief Social Worker, the Monitoring Officer and the Section 95 Officer (Chief Financial Officer). - 5.7 The Council's corporate rules include Standing Orders and Financial Regulations.
+The Audit Committee approves the annual audit plan and receives the annual audit report.

+- 5.5 Internal Audit has completed its 2014/2015 Audit plan and issued 26 planned audits during the period covered by this statement. - 5.6 The Council's Corporate Governance arrangements include clearly defined roles and responsibilities for all Chief Officers and statutory officers, including the Chief Executive, the Chief Social Worker, the Monitoring Officer and the Section 95 Officer (Chief Financial Officer). - 5.7 The Council's corporate rules include Standing Orders and Financial Regulations.
 All proposals of a significant nature are assessed for legality and financial impact prior to a decision being made.
-Mechanisms are in place to ensure that the Council implements new legislation. - 5.8 The Council has designated the Executive Director (Environment) as the Senior Information Risk Officer and an information security management forum meets on a regular basis.
+Mechanisms are in place to ensure that the Council implements new legislation. - 5.8 The Council has designated the Executive Director (Environment) as the Senior Information Risk Owner with the Head of Legal Services as Depute.
+An information security management forum meets on a regular basis. - 5.9 The Local Area Network comprising key scrutiny bodies which engage with the Council (including Audit Scotland) have assessed Perth and Kinross as a "low risk council which shows good self- awareness and demonstrates a positive response to external scrutiny".
+In addition the risk assessment notes that "currently for 2014 to 2017 no additional specific scrutiny activity has been identified".